codeceptjs/CodeceptJS/docs/plugins.md

 -   `ignoreSteps`: steps to ignore in report.
 Array of RegExps is expected.
 Recommended to skip `grab*` and `wait*` steps.
 -   `fullPageScreenshots`: should full page screenshots be used.
 Default: false.
 -   `output`: a directory where reports should be stored.
 Default: `output`.
+-   `stepByStepAllure`: attaches each saved screenshot to allure report.
+Default: false

 ##### Allure Reports

-If Allure plugin is enabled this plugin attaches each saved screenshot to allure report.
+If Allure plugin is enabled this plugin attaches each saved screenshot to allure report when stepByStepAllure is set to true.

+-   `stepByStepAllure`: attaches each saved screenshot to allure report.
+Default: false

 ### Parameters